Boierul/Boierul/README.md

           </br>
           `Technologies:`  Android Java, Adobe XD/Photoshop, Retrofit, Room, Heroku Cloud Platform, LORAWAN, .NET Core, PowerBI, PostgreSQL
           </br>
-          `Description:`   A n-tier system (with Middleware in .NET) that allows a user to view the data from an embeded board filled with sensors.
-The board sends data through LORAWAN to the data server.
-The data is made abvailable through API calls which are made from the Android application.
+          `Description:`   N-tier system (with Middleware in .NET) that displays data from an embeded IOT board filled with Temperature/Humidity/CO2/Light sensors.
+The board sends data through LORAWAN communication protocol to the data server.
+The data is made available through API calls, which are made from the Android application.
           </br>
           `Layers:`
           </br></br>